JonPSmith/EfSchemaCompare/Readme.md

 ```
 using (var db = new YourDbContext())
 {
 var comparer = new CompareSqlSql();

 var status = comparer.CompareEfGeneratedSqlToSql(db, AConnectionStringName);
 //status.IsValid is true if no errors.
 //status.Errors contains any errors.
 //status.Warnings contains any warnings
 }
 ```

+### `CompareSqlSql` ctor:

-The `CompareSqlSql` ctor has two optional parameters:
+The `CompareSqlSql` ctor, which is used by `CompareEfGeneratedSqlToSql` and `CompareSqlToSql` has two optional parameters.
+They are:

 1. **showMismatchedIndexsAsErrors** (default true).
 Normally differences in indexes will show as errors but EF is rather heavy handed at adding non-clustered indexes, i.e. adds them on every foreign key.
 You may therefore not add all the indexes EF does and therefore don't want an index mismatch to show as an errors.
 Setting this to false means they show up as warnings.
 2. **SQLTableNamesToIgnore** (default "__MigrationHistory,SchemaVersions").
 These are the tables that it won't complain about if the database referred to in the second parameter hasn't got them.

 ## 3. CompareSqlToSql

 This final version compares one SQL database against another SQL database.
 This useful to check differences between say a production database and a development database.
 It is also very quick as it only uses SQL commands, so you can include this at little cost in your unit tests.

 The code below compares two databases.
 The first parameter holds the name of a connection string in your App.Config/Web.Config, or a actual connection string of the **reference database**.
 The second parameter holds name/connection of the **database to be checked**.

 **NOTE: THE ORDER OF THE PARAMETERS IS REALLY IMPORTANT**:
 CompareSqlToSql will report **errors** for tables and/or columns that are in the database referred to in the first paramater (called the **reference database**), but not in the database referred to in the second paramater (called the **database to be checked**).
 If your reverse the order or the two parameters, then CompareSqlToSql will report **warnings**, not errors, for the same missing tables/columns.

 This is because it is valid for a database to have additional tables/columns that EF does not access, so the compare shows **extra** tables/columns in the database referred to in the second parameter as warnings, not errors.